 How she made the Kill List: Melisandre bought and bound young Gendry, and bled him against his will for a magic ceremony.

-How she can be redeemed: No chance here: Melisandre has done all types of terrible things since we last saw her, including burning a poor young innocent kind child, Lady Sheereen Baratheon, at the stake.
+How she can be redeemed: No chance here: Melisandre has done all types of terrible things since we last saw her, including burning a poor young innocent kind child, Lady Shireen Baratheon, at the stake.
 Absolutely despicable.

 Likelihood to die at Arya’s hand: 99%: based on Melisandre’s insistence that she will die in Winterfell, we’re quite certain Arya will be her slayer.

 Update: Deceased of natural causes.
 Venerable Melisandre denied both Arya and Ser Davos satisfaction by leaving behind her magic youth ruby choker and succumbing to the ineluctable ravages of time.